jonrau1/CodeArtifactVulnScanner/README.md

 5. (**Member Account**) If a software vulnerability is found, a finding containing information about the CVE, CVSS metadata, the software, and the owning Repository is created in the Member Account's Security Hub tenant.

-6. (**Member Account**) **WARNING THIS STEP WILL CHANGE SOON!**  If configured, the Purging Engine within the Lambda Function invoked in Step 3 will remove the vulnerable package from CodeArtifact and an Informational finding will be created in Security Hub noting this.
+6. (**Member Account**) Upon vulnerable software package findings being sent to Security Hub, another EventBridge Event will invoke a "Purging Engine" Lambda Function which will remove the package from the Repository and update the finding in Security Hub with the [`BatchUpdateFindings`](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html) API

+7. (**Member Account**) The EventBridge Event from Step 3 will invoke a Malware Analysis Lambda Function which will use the [`ListPackageVersionAssets`](https://docs.aws.amazon.com/codeartifact/latest/APIReference/API_ListPackageVersionAssets.html) API to retrieve a list of all Assets and their associated hashes.

+8. (**Member Account**) The Malware Analysis Lambda Function from Step 7 will submit Package Asset Hashes to [Team Cymru's Malware Hash Registry (MHR)](https://team-cymru.com/community-services/mhr/) to check if they are associated with any known virus or malware samples.
+If so, a new finding type will be created in Security Hub.

+9. (**Member Account**) The EventBridge Event from Step 3 will invoke a Dependency Vuln Analysis Lambda Function which will retrieve the software package dependencies of the new/updated software package using the [ListPackageVersionDependencies](https://docs.aws.amazon.com/codeartifact/latest/APIReference/API_ListPackageVersionDependencies.html#API_ListPackageVersionDependencies_ResponseElements) API.

+10. (**Member Account**) / (**Security Account**) The Dependency Vuln Analysis Lambda Function from Step 9 will attempt to Assume a Role in the Security Account which will give it permissions to `Scan()` the DynamoDB Table to retrieve information about the dependencies and associated vulnerability metadata.

+11. (**Member Account**) If a vulnerability in any of the dependencies is found, the Dependency Vuln Analysis Lambda Function from Step 9 will create another new Security Hub finding.

+> - **Note:** These finding types are different than the findings created in Step 5, and will not invoke the Purging Engine from Step 7.

-7. (**Security Account**) All findings (in their Home Region) are pushed transparently into the Security Hub Master account.
+12. (**Security Account**) All findings (in their Home Region) are pushed transparently into the Security Hub Master account.
 You can use this to collect all information about purged packages and vulnerable software in your organization.

 ## Description